Chase Geiser On The Race For Congress In GA-10 With Mike Collins | OAP #49

 And getting that debt down is one of the most important ways that we can do that.

-We have you've got people up there that don't understand debit and credit.
+You've got people up there that don't understand debt and credit.

-They they run that place off the seat of their britches with an open checkbook.
+They run that place off the seat of their britches with an open checkbook.

 And what that means is none of the officials in leadership are accountable to constituents.

-They're only accountable to who's it's it's a top-down system, not a bottom-up system like democracy, right?
+They're only accountable to who's a top-down system, not a bottom-up system like democracy.

-And so when you see things like what happened in between 1958 and 1962 in China, that was the great leap forward when Mao uh moved tried to move all the agricultural um workers into the cities to industrialize China and make it this tech hub.
+And so when you see things like what happened in between 1958 and 1962 in China, that was the great leap forward when Mao tried to move all the agricultural workers into the cities to industrialize China and make it this tech hub.

 And what ended up happening was they had tremendous famine for four years because nobody was farming and harvesting food.

-And um they, you know, there's some studies that say that you know up to a hundred million people starved to death in that four-year period.
+And they, you know, there's some studies that say that up to 100 million people starved to death in that four-year period.

-So they're willing to do things like you know, make people suffer financially or make people get sick, you know, because of a like a bioweapon.
+So they're willing to do things like, you know, make people suffer financially or make people get sick, you know, because of like a bioweapon.

-Yeah, I'm not saying that COVID's a bioweapon for sure, but but but my but my point still stands that they don't care how much it hurts their people to hurt us.
+You know, I'm not saying that COVID's a bioweapon for sure, but my point still stands that they don't care how much it hurts their people to hurt us.

-Like we sort of kind of had this like, hey, you know, they're never gonna do anything to us because they need us just as much as we need them, but that's not really true.
+Like we sort of kind of had this like, hey, you know, they're never going to do anything to us because they need us just as much as we need them.

 You know, Newt Gingrich said it best, and he said this over 10 years ago.